kubesphere/dev-guide/sites/extension-dev-guide/content/en/examples/third-party-component-integration-example/_index.md

 description: Integrate with third-party tools and systems that have existing web UIs.
 ---

-This section provides an example of integrating Weave Scope into extensions to help you familiarize how to quickly integrate third-party tools and systems with existing web UIs.
+This section provides an example of integrating Weave Scope into extensions to help you familiarize how to quickly integrate third-party tools and systems with web UIs into extensions by iframe.

 [Weave Scope](https://github.com/weaveworks/scope) automatically generates a map of your application, enabling you to intuitively understand, monitor, and control your containerized, microservices-based application.